 - I passed the oral assessment and am on the register.
 Who is my HR point of contact until I become a fully certified CA-AEFM?

-- Can CA provide an estimate of the BEX exam passing rate for family members?
+- Can GTM provide an estimate of the BEX exam passing rate for family members?
 How many CA-AEFMs are now fully certified and how many are already working at post?

 - How long does it take to complete certification as a CA-AEFM from the time an applicant passes the oral assessment to the time CA identifies a position at the sponsor’s overseas post?